lawbel/factorio-blueprints/README.md

 Additionally here is a snippet of the blueprint string after encoding, as would be suitable for copy-pasting in-game.
-This can similarly be obtained by adding `--output str` on the command line.
+This can similarly be obtained by adding `--output str` on the command line, and is what most users will want to simply use the output in-game.

 ```
 0eNqkvduyHbexbfsvfl6KKCQSt/UrJ/YDlzxlMY5FKijKOvaK...